hellstorm-software/Kult-Rising/readme.md

 - moved inventory UI to the right side of the screen
 - changed background to inventory/stats ui
 - added abstract art splash behind inventory when open
+- added door from extraction demo to temp space

 Fixes<br>
 - <i>fixed a bug that caused the enemy ai to move away from the player when aggrevated instead of towards the player</i>